seqan/seqan/manual/source/Tutorial/PatternMatching.rst

 	 We again set the ``needle`` to ``"more"``.
 	 We then change the specialization tag of the :dox:`Pattern` to :dox:`MyersPattern Myers` with default arguments.
 	 As :dox:`MyersPattern Myers` algorithm is only applicable to edit distance searches it cannot be specialized or initialized with a scoring scheme.
-	 In SeqAn, edit distance corresponds to the scoring scheme (0,-1,-1) (match, mismatch, gap) and an edit distance of 2 corresponds to a minimum score of -2 given to the :dox:`Finder#find find` function.
+	 In SeqAn, edit distance corresponds to the scoring scheme (0,-1,-1) (match, mismatch, gap) and an edit distance of 2 corresponds to a minimum score of -2 given to the :dox:`Finder#find` function.

 	 The program's output is as follows.